HOW TO CLEAN SILVER JEWELRY AND KEEP SILVER SHINY!

 If your jewelry pieces and silverware are heavily tarnished or fragile and you don’t have the time to clean them.
-Also, antique, vintage or valuable pieces should also be cleaned by a professional jeweller or a professional silver cleaner.
+Also, antique, vintage, or valuable pieces should also be cleaned by a professional jeweler or a professional silver cleaner.

 Elevate Jewelry Co hopes you enjoyed this article!